 In many instances, a car manufacturer, a parts manufacturer, or both may be responsible for an automotive defect accident.
 However, holding a major manufacturer liable for an accident can be difficult because these entities have teams of lawyers working on their behalf.
 Why?
 Because their most important goal is to keep profits high.
 Paying out claims for defective cars and parts hurts the company’s profit margins and their image.
 Admitting wrongdoing could even result in an expensive recall.
 It’s often cheaper for them to use their lawyers to tear apart your claim and dismiss you altogether.

-That is why you need your own attorney who will fight to protect your rights and build a solid case backed by facts and evidence.
+That is why you need your own car mechanical defect lawyer who will fight to protect your rights and build a solid case backed by facts and evidence.
 A skilled and experienced attorney will conduct a complete investigation into your accident, gather supporting evidence, determine who is liable, and aggressively negotiate on your behalf for the compensation you deserve.
-When a large company or an insurance company doesn’t want to negotiate in good faith, the attorneys with DeMayo Law Offices, LLP aren’t afraid to take them to court.
+When a large company or an insurance company doesn’t want to negotiate in good faith, the car mechanical defect lawyers with DeMayo Law Offices aren’t afraid to take them to court.
 We don’t stop until we help you get what you are entitled to.

-Carmakers and parts manufacturers have a responsibility to the public to provide reasonably safe vehicles.
-A flaw in even the smallest part can lead to catastrophic mechanical failure and a serious, even deadly, accident.
-When you’ve done everything right and a defective part is to blame for an accident, should you be left footing the bill?
-At DeMayo Law Offices, LLP we don’t think that’s justice.
+Manufacturers of vehicles and vehicle parts bear a crucial obligation to ensure the provision of reasonably safe automobiles to the public.
+Even the tiniest flaw in a component can result in catastrophic mechanical failure, potentially leading to severe or fatal accidents.
+When you’ve done everything right, and a defective part is to blame for an accident, should you be left footing the bill?
+At DeMayo Law Offices, Your North Carolina Law Firm™, we don’t think that’s justice.

-If you or someone you love has been impacted by a car or mechanical defect accident in Charlotte, the legal team at DeMayo Law Offices, LLP wants to help.
+If you or someone you love has catastrophic injuries or has been impacted by a car or mechanical defect accident in Charlotte, the legal team at DeMayo Law Offices wants to help.
 We have the experience and the resources to hold car companies, parts manufacturers, and insurance companies accountable for accidents caused by defects.